 For many years we tried to grow lavender in the landscape without much success.
 It wasn’t until 2018 that we learned lavender does not like to be well watered, nor does it thrive in fertile garden soils.
 Like great wine grapes, lavender does best when it suffers a little.

 Soon after this discovery, we decided to give lavender another chance.
-We planted lavandula x intermedia ‘Phenomenal’, a patented variety of French lavender that can handle our humidity.
+We planted lavandula x intermedia ‘Phenomenal’, a patented variety of French lavender that can handle our heat and humidity.
 Success at last!
+Phenomenal makes a beautiful floral essential oil available in our shop.
+We also sell some of the plants in 4″ pots.

 At Graystem Farm, lavender season begins in late May and runs through mid-July, sometimes with a second flush of blooms in early autumn.
-We hope to begin distilling our own essential oils and hydrosol very soon.
-In the meantime, we are extending our harvest with the addition of Virginia sourced lavender to create spice & herb blends, candies and baked delicacies, sachets, relaxation pillows, handcrafted soaps, essential oils, and bath & beauty products.
-We also offer fresh cut lavender bundles, and dried lavender by the pound so you can experiment with this versatile herb!
+We distill our own essential oils and hydrosol to create our very own hand crafted bath & beauty products.
+Our fields produce enough lavender for spice & herb blends, candies and baked delicacies and sachets.
+We also offer fresh cut lavender bundles, and offer dried lavender buds by weight so you can experiment with this versatile herb!

-These products are available in our Square Store.
+These products are available in our Online Store.

 Graystem Farm is a proud member of the United States Lavender Growers Association.